-MCC.
+This proposal should therefore be introduced as an amendment to the zoning ordinance (Title 19, MCC) instead of a measure intended to protect the environment under Title 20, MCC.
 Amendments to the zoning ordinance properly require review and consideration by the three County Planning Commissions prior to presentation to the full Council.
 As will be discussed below, LURF believes comprehensive review of the proposed measure is especially vital and mandatory in this case due to the potential violation of landowners' constitutional and vested rights as a result of the imposition of such moratorium.

-2. Imposition of Moratoria May Not be the Appropriate Mechanism in this Case Since Question Exists as to Whether the Proposed Moratorium is Legally Justified.
+2. Imposition of Moratoria is Not Necessary and May Not be the Appropriate Mechanism to Resolve the Professed Issue Since Question Exists as to Whether the Proposed Moratorium is Legally Justified.